Southeast Michigan Resilience Fund 2021 Request for Proposals

 All proposals will be screened for relevance, accuracy, completeness and compliance with NFWF and funding source policies.
 The Southeast Michigan Resilience Fund advisory team, comprised of the Fund’s administrators and funding partners, and a panel of technical reviewers, comprised of subject-matter experts and key stakeholders from state agencies, communities, academia etc., will use the following criteria as a strong basis for project selections.
 Project selections may also be based on other considerations, such as availability of funding, geographic distribution of projects, and balance among project types and grant size.

-- Technical Merit – Project is technically sound and feasible, and the proposal sets forth a clear, logical and achievable work plan and timeline.
-Project engages appropriate technical experts throughout project planning, design and implementation to ensure activities are technically sound and feasible.
+- Technical Merit and Budget: Project is technically sound and feasible, and the proposal sets forth a clear, logical and achievable work plan, timeline for implementation and budget.
+Budget is clear, detailed, cost-effective (see Implementation section below) and appropriate for work proposed.
+Project engages appropriate technical experts throughout project planning, design implementation and maintenance.

-- Climate Resilience in Design – Project incorporates planning for increasingly severe and more frequent storm events and other climate-driven threats into their design, location, and/or function.
+- Climate Resilience in Design: Project incorporates planning for increasingly severe and more frequent storm events and other climate-driven threats into their design, location, and/or function.
 Additionally, projects must identify existing and anticipated impacts of climate change on target communities and/or ecosystems and wildlife identified as the intended beneficiary of the grant funded work.
-Applicants should further describe how NFWF-funded interventions will help mitigate these impacts and threats to traditionally underrepresented and excluded communities, with particular emphasis on low-income and Black, Indigenous and communities of color.
+Applicants should further describe how NFWF-funded interventions will help mitigate these impacts and threats to low-income communities and communities of color.

 Implementation & Maintenance

 - On-the-Ground Implementation: Project will apply the bulk (>70%) of grant funding to on-the-ground work, with the option of using the remaining funds for planning, permitting, final design, engineering, outreach, education, operation and maintenance (if the project’s primary focus is improving or maintaining GSI, this would be considered on-the-ground work), or monitoring.